nooku/guides.nooku.org/get-started/creating-the-database.md

 ## Great!

-You have created your database table for your Todo items and registered your component as a Joomla! extension.
+You have created your database table for your Todo items and registered your component as a Joomla extension.